School Committee - February 08, 2024

 Go ahead.

-We were thinking probably, I believe it was about 760,000 plus Krishan had anticipated there to be an increase on top of that, a small percentage increase.
+We were thinking probably, I believe it was about $760,000 plus Kershan had anticipated there to be an increase, you know, on top of that, a small percentage increase.

 So I believe that that's what he was looking at in the original priorities.

-So that connects a dot for me a little bit because the math we were doing earlier today had us at $768,000.
+Well, that connects a dot for me a little bit, because the math we were doing earlier today had us at $768,000.

 Yeah, that makes sense.